fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Book of Healing

-The Book of Healing (also known as The Cure or Assepha) is a scientific and philosophical encyclopedia written by Abu Ali ibn Sīna (aka Avicenna) from medieval Persia, near Bukhara in Maverounnahr.
+The Book of Healing (also known as The Cure or Assepha) is a scientific and philosophical encyclopedia written by ibn Sīna.
 He most likely began to compose the book in 1014, completed it around 1020, and published it in 1027.

 This work is Ibn Sina's major work on science and philosophy, and is intended to "cure" or "heal" ignorance of the soul.
 Thus, despite its title, it is not concerned with medicine.